-Mandatory training on LEP awareness and current protocols will be developed for all staff.
-This training will be conducted on-line and in-person with the option for teleconference participation for staff in the field.
+Mandatory training on LEP awareness and current protocols will every year in April during Fair Housing Month.
 The goal of this mandatory training will be to provide an overview of the state and federal regulations regarding language access and explain DCA language access procedures.

-DCA will develop two mandatory training courses for LAP and LEP issues: Basic LEP/LAP and Advanced LEP/LAP.
-DCA staff who do not frequently come into contact with the public will receive only the Basic LEP/LAP training online.
-DCA staff who frequently interact with the public as well as Division and program POCs will receive Advanced LEP/LAP training.
+DCA will develop two mandatory training courses for LAP and DHH/LEP issues: Basic LAP-DHH/LAP and Advanced LAP-DHH/LEP.
+DCA staff who do not frequently encounter the public will receive only the Basic LAP-DHH/LEP training online.
+DCA staff who frequently interact with the public as well as Division and program POCs will receive Advanced LAP-DHH/LEP training.
 The LAP Coordinator will track and maintain a list of required training and training schedules.

-- (i) The Basic LEP/LAP Training will cover an overview of the definition of LEP persons, overview of the state and federal regulations governing language access, roles and responsibilities of DCA staff, DCA language access procedures, and the LAP complaints/appeals process. - (ii) The Advanced LEP/LAP Training will cover an overview of the definition of LEP persons, overview of state and federal regulations governing language access, basic customer service skills and telephone etiquette, cultural sensitivity, roles and responsibilities of DCA staff, how to identify the language needs of an LEP individual, use of the "I Speak" card, DCA language access procedures, how to track the use of language services, and the LAP complaints/appeals process.
+- (i) The Basic LAP-DHH/LEP Training will cover an overview of the definition of DHH and LEP persons, overview of the state and federal regulations governing language access, roles and responsibilities of DCA staff, DCA language access procedures, and the LAP complaints/appeals process. - (ii) The Advanced LAP-DHH/LEP Training will cover an overview of the definition of DHH and LEP persons, overview of state and federal regulations governing language access, basic customer service skills and telephone etiquette, cultural sensitivity, roles and responsibilities of DCA staff, how to identify the language needs of a DHH and/or LEP individual, use of the "I Speak" card, DCA language access procedures, how to track the use of language services, and the LAP complaints/appeals process.